This post may contain affiliate links. You can view our affiliate disclosure here.

 - screw hooks or eye hooks

-PVC is a better option than metal because it’s less costly, resists corrosion (if using the net outdoors), and easier to work with.
+PVC is a better option than metal because it’s less costly, resists corrosion (if using the net outdoors), and is easier to work with.
 It’s also safer for golf balls to impact.

 The basic process for constructing the frame is: